Content

 Published 01/09/2025

-Below, we’ll dive into how telehealth for weight loss works, how it compares to in-person care, and tips for getting started.
+Below, we’ll dive into how telehealth for weight loss works, how virtual care compares to in-person care, and tips for getting started.

-There are many different types of telehealth services to help people with excess weight or obesity.
+There are many different types of telehealth services and virtual weight management programs to help people with excess weight or obesity.

 Each telehealth company will have a slightly different process, but for the most part, getting weight loss support online will look like this.

 If you’re looking into weight loss drugs to support your weight loss efforts, you’ll need a prescription.
-To get one online, a healthcare provider will look at your health history and decide if weight loss medications are appropriate for you — and, if so, which ones.
+To get one online, a healthcare provider will look at your health history and decide if you’re eligible for weight loss medications — and, if so, which ones are best for you.

 During your virtual assessment, you might answer questions about your: